On separating sets of polynomial invariants of finite abelian group actions: Preliminaries

-A nontrivial zero-sum sequence is called a {\it minimal zero-sum sequence} if its every proper subsequence is zero-sum free.
+A nontrivial zero-sum sequence is called {\it a minimal zero-sum sequence } or {\it an atom} if its every proper subsequence is zero-sum free.
 It is easy to see that the set of all minimal zero-sum sequences over $G_0$ are exactly the set of atoms $\mathcal A(G_0):=\mathcal A(\mathcal B(G_0))$.
 Note that if $A\in\mathcal{A}(G_0)$, then $g^{-1}A$ is zero-sum free for any $g\mid A$.

 The {\it Davenport constant} $\mathsf D(G_0)$ of the monoid $\mathcal{B}(G_0)$ is the maximal length of atoms over $G_0$, that is,

 So for every zero-sum free sequence $S$ over $G$, we have $|S|\le \mathsf D(G)-1$.
 Suppose $G \cong C_{n_1} \oplus \ldots \oplus C_{n_r}$, where $r \in \N_0$ and $n_1, \ldots, n_r \in \N$ with $1 < n_1 \t \ldots \t n_r$.
 Let $\mathsf D^*(G)=1+\sum_{i=1}^r(n_i-1)$ and let $(e_1,\ldots,e_r)$ be a basis of $G$ with $\ord(e_i)=n_i$.
 Then the sequence $X:=e_1^{n_1-1}\cdot\ldots\cdot e_r^{n_r-1}$ is zero-sum free and hence